Varunesh-S/AI-Based-Oil-Spill-Detection-and-Cleanup/README.md

 The dataset used for this project is hosted on Roboflow and consists of annotated oil spill images prepared for training YOLO-based computer vision models.

+The project was trained using a custom dataset managed on Roboflow.

+A subset of sample images is included for demonstration purposes.

 Dataset Link:
 https://universe.roboflow.com/oil-spill-detection-mlacj/oil-xzcql-jz6dq